Review of: Vanguard Personal Advisor Services

 |Customer Service||Phone M-F 8A-8P ET; Email M-F|

-Vanguard Personal Advisor Services is a new investment management service offered by Vanguard.
-The Personal Advisor Service offers a full suite of investment management and advice including asset allocation, tax-efficient investing, and personal investment coaching during scary times in the market.
+Vanguard Personal Advisor Services is an investment management service offered by Vanguard.
+The Personal Advisor Service offers a full suite of investment management and advice.
+Thihs includes asset allocation, tax-efficient investing, and personal investment coaching during scary times in the market.

-With approximately $3 trillion in assets under management, Vanguard is the largest mutual fund manager in the world and the second-largest provider of exchange-traded funds (ETFs).
+Vanguard has approximately $4.8 trillion in assets under management.
+It is the largest mutual fund manager in the world and the second-largest provider of exchange-traded funds (ETFs).
 Their mutual funds and ETFs are known in the financial services industry as having some of the lowest management fees and expenses.

-Vanguard Personal Advisor Services brings these low-cost investment choices to clients that want a personally managed investment portfolio.
+Vanguard Personal Advisor Services brings these low-cost investment choices to clients who want a personally managed investment portfolio.

 How Does Vanguard Personal Advisor Services Work?